Coconut Egg custard – Sangkaya

 You might enjoy learning how to Cook Thai food from Kasma in a Thai cooking class.

 Kasma does not teach this recipe in her classes.
-She teaches another custard – Baked Coconut-Taro Cream Custard (Kanom Maw Gkaeng Peuak) – in the Evening Series Advanced Set E-3 and in the Weeklong Advanced Class Set 2B, day 3.
+She teaches another custard – Baked Coconut-Taro Cream Custard (Kanom Maw Gkaeng Peuak) – in the Evening Series Advanced Set E-3.